yeasy/learning_pickleball/06_drive_en.md

 # How to Drive

-The drive technique is the one of the most common techniques, especially in single games.
+The drive is one of the most common techniques to attack, especially in single games.

-In the singles game, the opponent is often mobilized by driving the ball, and in the doubles game, the drive can be used to transit to the next shot.
+In the single games, you can use drive to mobilize the opponents, and in the doubles game, you can use drive to attack or transit to the next shot.
 A high-quality drive can even score directly.

 ## What is Drive

 Drive is the action of hitting the ball quickly to make the ball flies forward fast.

-It can be roughly divided into the far net Drive, the middle net Drive, and the near net Drive.
+It can be roughly divided into the far-net Drive, the middle-court Drive, and the near-net Drive.

 * Far-net Drive: The far-net Drive is similar to the action of serving a ball.
-By Driveing the ground and turning the waist, swinging the big arm, driving the forearm, and finally whipping the ball.
-The general target is the opponent's midfield.
+By kicking the ground and turning the waist, swinging the big arm, driving the forearm, and finally whipping the ball to a high speed.
+The general target is the opponent's position gap.
+Pay attention do not let the ball pass the net very high.
-* Midfield Drive: The near-net Drive is a transition by hitting when the opponent returns the ball to the midfield and it bounces high.
+* Middle-court Drive: The middle-court Drive is an attack or transition by hitting when the opponent returns the ball to the midfield and it bounces high.
 The general target is the opposing near-net area or midfield.
-* Close-net Drive: The close-net is to attack the ball by hitting the ball when the opponent's return is shorter and the ball bounces high.
-Care should be taken to control the running trajectory not to cross the net too high,
+* Near-net Drive: The near-net is to attack the ball by hitting the ball when the opponent's return ball bounces high.
+Pay attention do not let the ball go out.

 ## When to use Drive

-When the ball jumps high after landing, or the opponent does not form an effective net block, you can try to Drive the ball.
+When the ball bounces high, and the opponent does not form an effective net block, you can try to Drive the ball.

-The main purpose of swiping the ball is to mobilize the opponent, or make the opponent return the ball in a hurry and the quality is not high, so as to form a chance for the next shot.
+The first purpose of driving the ball is to mobilize the opponent, or make the opponent to return the ball in a hurry, so as to score a point or form a chance for the next shot.

 ## How to master Drive